glider4/computepac/README.md

 The output format is a (n-large) list of numerical approximations between the bounds given, and the computational time.

+The value added in using `euler_backward` over `euler_foward` is that the scheme is stable even with a step-size that's too small.
+For example, running the forwards euler scheme with a very limited number of steps will result in sawtoothing / instability.

 ```python
 [[y_values], total_time]
 ```